cloudwego/cloudwego.github.io/content/en/docs/netpoll/Getting started/_index.md

 If you want to use the connection to send (or receive) multiple sets of data, then you will face the work of packing and unpacking the data.

-On net, this kind of work is generally done by copying.
+On [net][net], this kind of work is generally done by copying.
 An example is as follows:

 ```go
 package main